-One of the first things you pick up in a new place is a local map.
+One of the first things I pick up in a new place is a local map.

-You find main streets, find plazas, find the river, find the bus terminal or airport, a good place to eat, the farmacia, and someone who knows a little English if you get in a jam.
+I find main streets, find plazas, find the river, find the bus terminal or airport, a good place to eat, the farmacia, and someone who knows a little English if I get in a jam.
 The map the hotel gives me is called the “Plano Urbano de Salto.”
-One of the closer things to see is the Museo of Bella Arts.
+One of the things to see close to where I’m staying is the Museo of Bella Arts.

 This museum was once a huge home belonging to the woman whose portrait is on the wall when you first enter.
-The pink colored house is on Uruguay street and is open free of charge to anyone who wishes to see inside.
-Walking inside you see that the lady collected art, and, when she passed, left the house and art as her memorial.
+The pink colored house is on Uruguay street and is open, free of charge, to anyone who wishes to see inside.
+Entering the museum, you see that the lady collected art, and, when she passed, left the house and art as her memorial.

 One of the smaller, and maybe least ostentatious paintings, is of a gaucho.

 In this oil painting, a solitary gaucho poses for his portrait while his horse looks back at him and waits for marching orders.